 In this section we summarize results of previous sampling (Legs 119 and 120 and dredging) of the Kerguelen Plateau-Broken Ridge LIP.
 Based in large part on ODP-related studies, there is a consensus that the Kerguelen plume was the major source of magma for constructing the Kerguelen Plateau-Broken Ridge LIP.
-Although samples and dates from the entire LIP are meager, sampling of the SKP at four spatially diverse locations (Sites 738, 749, and 750, and dredge Site MD48-05; see Figs. F3, F4) shows that the uppermost igneous crust of SKP formed over a relatively short interval at ~110 Ma (K/Ar data from Leclaire et al., 1987; Whitechurch et al., 1992; and Ar/Ar data from Pringle et al., 1994; Storey et al., 1996).
-In contrast, basement basalts from Site 747 on the CKP may be much younger, ~85 Ma (Pringle et al., 1994; Storey et al., 1996).
-This age is similar to the 83- to 88-Ma age for lavas from Broken Ridge dredge sites 8 and 10 (Ar/Ar data from Duncan, 1991), which coincide spatially with the prebreakup position of Site 747 (Figs. F1, F2).
-Also, piston coring of sediments on the northeast flank of the CKP between the Kerguelen Archipelago and Heard Island (MD35-510 in Fig. F4) recovered cherts and calcareous oozes of probable Santonian age (Fröhlich and Wicquart, 1989).
-In summary, we have very few highquality age data for the $2.3 \times 10^6$ km (equivalent to approximately eight Icelandic plateaus) of the Kerguelen Plateau-Broken Ridge LIP.
-These sparse data support the hypothesis that large magma volumes erupted over short time intervals, possibly as two pulses during Cretaceous time-the SKP at ~110 Ma; the CKP, Broken Ridge, and perhaps Elan Bank at ~85 Ma (Fig. F7).
-In contrast, Cenozoic volcanism (~38 Ma to present) has formed the Kerguelen Archipelago (e.g., Nicolaysen et al., 1996, in press), Heard and McDonald Islands (Clarke et al., 1983; Quilty et al., 1983), and the bathymetric/gravity highs between the Kerguelen Archipelago and Heard Island (Weis et al., 1998a).
-A major goal of Leg 183 was to drill at other sites throughout the plateau to determine whether formation of this LIP was truly episodic or continuous with a south to north decrease in age of volcanism.
+Although sampling and dating of the entire LIP are grossly insufficient, sampling of the SKP at four spatially diverse locations (Sites 738, 749, and 750, and dredge site MD48-05; see Figs. 3, 4) shows that the uppermost igneous crust of SKP formed over a relatively short interval at ~110 Ma (K/Ar data from Leclaire et al., 1987; Whitechurch et al., 1992; and Ar/Ar data from Pringle et al., 1994; Storey et al., 1996; M.F.
+Coffin et al., unpubl. data).
+In contrast, basement basalts from Site 747 on the CKP may be much younger, ~85 Ma (M.F.
+Coffin et al., unpubl. data).
+This age is similar to the 83-88 Ma age for lavas from Broken Ridge dredge sites 8 and 10 (Ar/Ar data from Duncan, 1991), which coincide spatially with the prebreakup position of Site 747 (Figs. 1, 2).
+Also, piston coring of sediments on the northeast flank of the CKP between the Kerguelen Archipelago and Heard Island (MD35-510 in Fig. 4) recovered cherts and calcareous oozes of probable Santonian age (Fröhlich and Wicquart, 1989).
+In summary, we have very few high-quality age data for the $2.3 \times 10^{6} \text{ km}^{2}$ (equivalent to approximately eight Icelandic plateaus) of the Kerguelen Plateau-Broken Ridge LIP.
+These sparse data support the hypothesis that large magma volumes erupted over short time intervals, possibly as two pulses during Cretaceous time-the SKP at ~110 Ma; the CKP, Broken Ridge, and perhaps Elan Bank at ~85 Ma (Fig. 7).
+In contrast, Cenozoic volcanism (~38 Ma to present) has formed the Kerguelen Archipelago (e.g., K.E.
+Nicolaysen et al., unpubl. data), Heard and McDonald Islands (Clarke et al., 1983; Quilty et al., 1983), and the bathymetric/gravity highs between the Kerguelen Archipelago and Heard Island (Weis et al., 1998).
+A major goal of Leg 183 was to drill at other sites throughout the plateau to determine if formation of this LIP was truly episodic or if there was a continuous south to north decrease in age of volcanism.

-Although the southern and central domains of the Kerguelen Plateau formed in a young oceanic basin (Royer and Coffin, 1992; Munschy et al., 1994), evidence is equivocal as to whether it formed at a spreading center, like Iceland, or off-ridge, like Hawaii (Coffin and Gahagan, 1995).
-Before Leg 183, several observations had indicated that much of the uppermost basement of the southern and central Kerguelen Plateau erupted in a subaerial environment-specifically, (1) oxidized flow tops and vesicularity of lava flows at Sites 738 and 747; (2) nonmarine, organic-rich sediments containing up to 5-cm pieces of charcoal overlying the basement at Site 750; and (3) claystone overlain by a basalt cobble conglomerate and glauconitic sediment with wood fragments in the lowermost core at Site 748 (Schlich, Wise, et al., 1989).
+Although the southern and central Kerguelen Plateau formed in a young oceanic basin (Royer and Coffin, 1992; Munschy et al., 1994; Coffin et al., unpubl. data), evidence is equivocal as to whether it formed at a spreading center, like Iceland, or off-ridge, like Hawaii (Coffin and Gahagan, 1995).
+Before Leg 183, several observations had indicated that much of the uppermost basement of the southern and central Kerguelen Plateau erupted in a subaerial environment-specifically, (1) oxidized flow tops and vesicularity of lava flows at Sites 738 and 747; (2) nonmarine, organic-rich sediments containing up to 5-cm pieces of charcoal overlying the basement at Site 750; and (3) claystone overlain by a basalt cobble conglomerate and glauconitic sediment with wood fragments in the lowermost core at Site 748 (Schlich et al., 1987).
 Coffin (1992) concluded that the drill sites in the SKP had long (>10 to $\leq$ 50 m.y.) histories of subaerial volcanism and erosion, followed by subsidence caused by cooling.
-Zeolite mineralogy of the basaltic basement indicates temperatures of ≤120°C at Sites 747 and 750, but higher temperatures (≤225°C) at Site 749, perhaps indicating deeper levels of erosion (Sevigny et al., 1992).
+Zeolite mineralogy of the basaltic basement indicates erosion to deeper levels at Site 749 than at Sites 747 and 750 (Sevigny et al., 1992).